-Program graduates contribute to the improvement of global health and the resolution of population problems.
+SM graduates contribute to the improvement of global health and the resolution of population problems.
 Graduates have the analytical and technical skills to address health and population problems from a range of disciplinary perspectives.
 They build a set of advanced competencies covering conceptual approaches, theory and applications, problem solving and analysis, as well as a wide range of quantitative and qualitative methods.
-Graduates pursue careers in policy analysis, monitoring and evaluation of public health programs, and academic and programmatic research.
-They will engage with global health research at national and international government agencies, NGOs, the private sector and academic institutions.
+Graduates pursue careers in policy analysis, monitoring and evaluation of public health programs, as well as academic and programmatic research.
+They engage with global health research through national and international government agencies, NGOs, the private sector and academic institutions.

-- to lead students to achieve these capacities in a setting that demands that they query, learn, interpret, and communicate in active interchange with their peers, with faculty, and with other researchers outside the school.
+- To lead students to achieve these competencies in a setting that demands that they query, learn, interpret, and communicate in active interchange with their peers, with faculty, and with other researchers outside the school.

-Graduates acquire a solid and up-to-date understanding of the major issues in population and global health; the research tools to examine evidence related to program effectiveness, priority setting, and decision making; and insights into the practical aspects of undertaking research and evaluating population health interventions around the world, including a perspective on the economic, social, political, cultural, and ethical considerations that bear on these issues.
-Upon satisfactory completion of the SM degree, graduates will be able to:
+SM students acquire an understanding of the major issues in population and global health, as well as learning the research tools for generating evidence and informing public health decisions.
+Students are also exposed to the practical aspects of undertaking research and evaluating population health interventions around the world, including a perspective on the economic, social, political, cultural, and ethical considerations that bear on these issues.
+Upon completion of the SM degree, graduates will be able to:

-- Identify and apply appropriate quantitative and qualitative methods to the analysis of international, national, regional, or local contemporary problems of public health;
+- Apply appropriate quantitative and qualitative methods to the analysis of international, national, regional, or local contemporary problems of public health;

 - Demonstrate competence in research ethics.